 Removing the solid core of the cataract as a single piece requires a large incision with multiple sutures.
 Physical activities must be limited to avoid straining the large incision, which takes several months to stabilize.
-Since 1983, Dr. Chang has routinely performed the more advanced technique of "small incision surgery" using specialized technology called phacoemulsification.
+Since entering practice in 1984, Dr. Chang has routinely performed the most advanced techniques of "small incision surgery" using specialized technology called phacoemulsification.

-The firm cataract core is fragmented into small particles that can be gently sucked out through a tiny three mm incision (1/8 inch).
-Modern foldable lens implants can fit through incisions this small, and sutures are usually not required.
-Physical activities are not restricted after small incision surgery, and the vision stabilizes faster than with the conventional large incision method.
+The firm cataract core is fragmented into small particles that can be gently sucked out through a tiny 2.5 mm incision (1/8 inch).
+Modern foldable lens implants can fit through incisions this small, and sutures and bandages are not required.
+Physical activities are not restricted after small incision surgery, and the vision stabilizes faster than with large incision methods.